pbschain/BEPs/BEP84.md

     3. If ErrorCode is zero:
         1. Transfer SyncFee to TokenHub
         2. Write the bound pair to TokenHub
+        3. Mark the bep20 token as bound by mirror
-        3. Emit bound success event
+        4. Emit bound success event

 #### 5.1.2 Sync